What Is Difference Between Purified And Distilled Water

 The process of removing contaminants from water to make it suitable for human consumption is referred to as purification.
 This process involves the use of various treatments including filtration, sedimentation, distillation, reverse osmosis and deionization.
 These treatments are designed to remove impurities such as suspended solids, bacteria, viruses, heavy metals, organic compounds and other pollutants.
 Filtration is the most common method used in the purification of water.
 It involves the passing of water through a porous material such as activated charcoal or sand that traps and removes particles like dirt and mud.
 Sedimentation involves the gravity settling of suspended particles in a tank where they are allowed to settle at the bottom before being removed.
 Distillation is a process that relies on heat to vaporize pure water from contaminated sources and then collect it in a separate container.
 Reverse osmosis is an effective method for removing dissolved solids from water by forcing it through a semi-permeable membrane that traps impurities on one side while allowing only purified water molecules to pass through the other side.
 Deionization is a chemical process that uses ion exchange resins or electrodeionizers to remove ions from solutions resulting in pure water.
 The type of purification method used will depend on the source of contamination as well as its severity.

-See also How Is Water Distilled
+See also Is Gerber Purified Water The Same As Distilled Water

 Purified water is essential for drinking, cooking, cleaning and many industrial processes such as power generation, manufacturing and food production.
 It helps ensure that people have access to safe drinking water which is essential for good health and hygiene.
 Purifying water also helps protect aquatic ecosystems by reducing pollution levels in rivers and lakes.